I know what you’re thinking, ‘walking, seriously? as a fitness feature!’ but actually it’s pretty underrated form of exercise.

 To get the maximum health benefits you need from walking, it needs to be a brisk walk.
 You need to get your heart rate up, breathing more, and ideally you’ll be a bit sweaty at the end of it.
 Walking up hills will also improve your cardiovascular health significantly too.

-The advantage of walking as a form of exercise as well is you can incorporate it into any aspect of your life as well:
+The beauty of walking as a form of exercise is you can incorporate it into any aspect of your life as well:

 - Instead of driving to the shops, walk instead.

-- Take the stairs instead of the lift of escalators
+- Take the stairs instead of the lift or escalators.

 - Make use of the health app on the iPhone; look to the health data tab and sign up to the walking/running, flights climbed and steps elements to be visible on the dashboard and review your progress daily.
 It’s worth looking to the other functions and keeping tabs/updating these too.

 - If you don’t have an iPhone, download this Pedometer app.